God, With, Us: Incarnation in Three Soundbites

 3. Jesus is one person: The human Jesus is the divine Jesus.

-- 'Heresies' are inferences that the early church broadly rejected for compromising one or more of these affirmations.
+- 'Heresies' are inferences that the early church has broadly rejected for compromising one or more of these affirmations.

 - II.
 Jesus' Human Nature